-2. obtain at least 40% in all compulsory Part 2 modules;

-3. achieve a mark of at least 30% in individual modules amounting to not less than 100 credits.
+- 1. achieve an overall average of 40% over 120 credits taken in Part 2; - 2. and achieve a mark of at least 30% in individual modules amounting to not less than 100 credits taken in Part 2.

 To proceed from the Year Abroad to Part 3 students must satisfy the examiners that they have successfully completed an approved programme of studies at a University in Italy and have handed in the work and assignments required by the programme.